airmanfair/quickreference/DataStructures/Heap/README.md

     public void increase_key(int i, int key) throws Exception {
         if (key < this.ary.get(i)) {
-            throw new Exception("You are attempting to increase the key at index " + Integer.toString(i) + " with a smaller key value.");
+            throw new Exception("You are attempting to increase the key at index " + i + " with a smaller key value.");
         }
         this.ary.set(i, key);
         int parent = (i - 1) / 2;